AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 - {sessionid} Query String Parameter in the URL must be provided.

-- "Contetn-Type" HTTP Request Header must be set to "application/json".
+- "Content-Type" HTTP Request Header must be set to "application/json".

 - "Refresh Token" must be provided as JSON in the HTTP Request Body (Not as an 'Authorization' HTTP Request Header).